-Paved shoulders (6 feet preferred) provide safe walking areas for pedestrians along Rural Connectors and can also improve safety for cyclists Photo credit: Fehr & Peers, 2014.
-PEDESTRIAN CONNECTIVITY Active Connectors and Coastal Streets would form the backbone of the pedestrian network in the Plan Area.
-Active Connector streets tend to be north-south oriented in order to connect pedestrians and bicyclists to the east-west oriented street types.
-Coastal Streets are east-west oriented, following the coastline.
-In addition, enhanced pedestrian safety features should be provided on streets surrounding activity centers, to improve access to key locations within a 10- to 20- minute walking trip in the Plan Area.
-These safety features include wider sidewalks that are ADA compliant with at least 4 feet of clearance area.
-If possible, sidewalks should be at least 6 feet wide on streets prioritized for pedestrians (Active Connectors and Coastal Streets) and buffered from traffic by landscape, preferably with trees.
+Paved shoulders (6 feet preferred) provide safe walking areas for pedestrians along Rural Connectors and can also improve space for cyclists.
+Photo credit: Fehr & Peers, 2014

+A bicycle "leap frogs" with a bus blocking bicycle lane.
+Photo Credit: Fehr & Peers, 2013 ADA compliant with at least 4 feet of clearance.
+Where possible, sidewalks should be at least 6 feet wide on Active Connectors and Coastal Streets and buffered from traffic by landscape, preferably with trees.
 Sidewalks should also be smooth and level, compliant with ADA standards.
-Active Connectors can be narrow and sometimes have limited space for sidewalks.
+Some Active Connectors are narrow and have limited space for sidewalks.
 However, providing a paved shoulder (6 feet preferred) can provide a space for pedestrians to walk comfortable and more safely.
 This can create connections between close-in rural areas and the urban area, and also improve safety for cyclists.
-North-south pedestrian connectivity would be improved by added multimodal and/or pedestrian/bike overcrossings at Highway 1, which are explored in more detail in the Walkshed discussion.
-BICYCLE NETWORK Multimodal Corridors, Bike Connectors, Active Connectors, and Coastal Streets in combination with other streets with bicycle facilities would form the bicycle network in the Plan Area.
-Bicycle facilities in the Plan Area should provide strong eastwest connectivity, with dedicated bicycle lanes present on most of the arterial streets.
-The proposed Monterey Bay Sanctuary Scenic Trail would enhance east-west connectivity for bicyclists for trips within the Plan Area and also for trips to nearby cities along the trail.
+North-south pedestrian connectivity would be improved by new multimodal and/or pedestrian/bike crossings of Highway 1.
+Possible new crossings are explored in more detail in the Walkshed discussion.
+BICYCLE NETWORK Multimodal Corridors, Bike Connectors, Active Connectors, and Coastal Streets, in combination with other streets that have bicycle facilities, would form the bicycle network in the Plan area.
+Bicycle facilities in the Plan area should provide strong eastwest connectivity, with dedicated bicycle lanes present on most of the arterial streets.
+The proposed MBSST would enhance east-west connectivity for bicyclists for trips within the Plan area and also for trips to nearby cities along the trail.
+Figure 5-4 shows points of connection to the trail from existing and planned bicycle facilities in the Plan area.